 Hong Kong’s dynamic market is obviously a good place to start an e-commerce business for most entrepreneurs.
 Hong Kong is well-positioned thanks to its transparent system of law and simple incorporation process; not to mention the city’s tons of tax benefits for businesses.

 This is the very first question when considering your place to start a business.
 An easy-to-reach location like Hong Kong, fortunately, is a strategic gateway to a wide range of other potential markets.
-If you are targeting Mainland China and different parts of Southeast Asia, Hong Kong is the right place to base your e-commerce company.
+China is where most revenue from e-commerce in Hong Kong is generated.
+So if you are targeting Mainland China and different parts of Southeast Asia, Hong Kong is the right place to base your e-commerce company.

 Determining your target market is really important, as it will also act as a lodestar for your setup of the selling platform and the fulfillment plan.